 Crisp puts it clearly: “Release yourself from the pressure that you need to be everything to everyone.
-As women entrepreneurs we may want to have all the answers, have the biggest client roster and a strong social media following.
-But in the end that does not produce results and only pushes us closer to burnout and fatigue.
+As entrepreneurs, we may want to have all the answers, have the biggest client roster, and have a strong social media following, but in the end, that does not produce results and only pushes us closer to burnout and fatigue.
 The biggest obstacle that stands in our way of making an impact as female entrepreneurs is ourselves.”
 Boom.

 Give yourself a break, allow yourself to have a day off, turn off your phone.
 The world will not end.
 Trust.

 If you know you simply can’t even with this client anymore, look at your upcoming projects and revenue.
 Can you afford to let this client go?
 If this customer is draining you of all your energy and not allowing you to perform at your best, then it sounds like letting them go will help open the window for other awesome clients.
 And, after all, good clients lead to other good clients.
 If the client is mistreating you, then you’re better off without them.

 Don’t procrastinate; the longer you put off the inevitable, the harder it will become to have “the talk.”
 After all, there are times in every relationship, like with your squad, team, or clients that you have to tell the hard truth.
 This may involve being honest and vulnerable, which can be very difficult.